 The right age to start emphasizing on your childs speaking is around 4-5 years.
 Children go through an imitation phase at this age, which means they try to imitate whatever they hear or see around them by role-playing.
 This is the age when they actually start learning new words, phrases, and sentences.

 It is the absolute right time to start having conversations with your little one, and also correcting words, they tend to utter wrongly.

 Toddlers are children 1-3 years old.
 Its completely normal for toddlers to mispronounce words.
 Parents dont have to do much in this case.
-Instead of telling them theyre wrong, just repeating the correct word a several times will be enough.
+Instead of telling them theyre wrong, just repeating the correct word several times will be enough.

 Babies learn words from their surroundings, as they hear people talk.

 It is most important to talk to the toddlers as much as possible.
-Running a commentary on whatever youre doing while youre with them will help.
+Running commentary on whatever youre doing while youre with them will help.
 Supplement it with asking questions, even if the kid doesn't answer.
 The more people will talk to toddlers, and in front of them, the more they'll learn about communication.